 Todd Barnes

+I primarily work with DOBS’ briefing team and write legal arguments to appellate and trial courts around the country.
 My goal for our clients is always to maximize their recovery in an honest, ethical, and timely manner.
 I understand the difficulties and traumas clients face, and the stress a lawsuit can bring.
 I believe it’s my job not just to know the law, but to help and counsel injured clients and their families during difficult times.

 Michigan State University, BA with High Honor, 1995